You’re reading Chapter 4 of our #BestTravelStoryEver series, featuring adventures from our very own Flighties. Catch up

 It felt like Avatar on the Iwahig River.

 The evening air was soothing, humid and still.
-The odd breeze sighed through this Philippine jungle, lightly cooling pockets of space between palm trees and banana plants for slow, long moments at a time.
+The odd breeze sighed through the Philippine jungle and cooled the air between the palm trees and banana plants for slow, long moments at a time.

 The afternoon turned into night in the blink of an eye.

 Tokay geckos, named after the sound they make, provided echolocation, geographical context that helped map out our pitch black surroundings.

-Standing on a dock next to a single lantern hanging from a post, my two girlfriends and I descended into the darkness and boarded our vessel, a deep narrow canoe with two sets of skinny beams arched out in the front and back like spider legs on skis.
+Standing on a dock next to a single lantern hanging from a post, my two girlfriends and I descended into the darkness and boarded our vessel, a deep narrow outrigger with two sets of skinny beams arched out in the front and back like spider legs on skis – a bangka.

 And then we were off on our expedition.
 We set out along the Iwahig River to witness the exciting life and habitat of Lampyridae – fireflies, to the layman.